Rossini-Martyr/EQAO_Prediction_Project/README.md

 ### Dashboard Features:
 * **Predictive Engine:** Powered by an optimized Random Forest Pipeline including automated scaling and imputation.
 * **Explainable AI:** Integrated **SHAP (Shapley Additive Explanations)** logic to translate complex model weights into clear, readable risk drivers.
-* **Dynamic Inputs:** Sliders for socio-economic and performance metrics to test "What-If" scenarios and school profiles.
+* **Dynamic Inputs:** Sliders for socio-economic and performance metrics to test different scenarios and school profiles.

 ---

 ## 🏗️ Methodology & Classification
 This is a **binary classification problem**.
-We engineered a target variable, `High Risk School`, where:
+I engineered a target variable, `High Risk School`, where:
 * **True (1.0):** Pass rate < 50%
 * **False (0.0):** Pass rate ≥ 50%

 ### Machine Learning Algorithms Used
-We evaluated four distinct models to determine which provided the most reliable predictions:
+I evaluated four distinct models to determine which provided the most reliable predictions:

 1. **Logistic Regression:** A baseline model used for its simplicity and clear relationship between input features and binary outcomes.
 2. **K-Nearest Neighbours (kNN):** A proximity-based model that classifies schools based on the majority vote of the nearest "cluster" of data points.